-Within the Business Studies department we develop entrepreneurial, communication, presentation, problem solving, independent learning and confidence within our students as well as ensuring they have a good understanding of business theory to support them in further education or any career they chose to go into.
+Within the Business Studies and Economics department we develop entrepreneurial, communication, presentation, problem solving, independent learning and confidence within our students as well as ensuring they have a good understanding of business theory to support them in further education or any career they chose to go into.

 Business Studies and Economics courses

-Vocational Pathways – BTEC Business (Year 12)
+Vocational Pathways – BTEC Business (Year 12 and 13)

-A-level Business Studies – AQA (Year 12 and 13)
+A-level Business Studies – (Year 12 and 13)

 Students should consider taking this option if they are interesting in running their own business, or in working in a larger organisation.
-This provides students with a broad experience of the main functional areas of a business and the factors which affect a business, starting with how a business sets up as a small business, how it grows to a national and eventually an international business.
+This provides students with a broad experience of the main functional areas of a business and the factors, which affect a business, starting with how a business sets up as a small business, how it grows to a national and eventually an international business.
 Business Studies opens up a wide range of related subjects to concentrate on through to University and further education including; Accountancy, Finance, Marketing, Human Resources, Law, Business Management and many more.